Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-14-a-day-in-ersfjordbotn.md

 <br/>

 **QUE BUS 425**, but not the right bus **425**.
-Rea the top step I was greeted with a stern "NO" as I was informed that this was a "SKOLE BUS."
+Reaching the top step I was greeted with a stern "NO" as I was informed that this was a "SKOLE BUS."
 I had mistakenly confused the number 425 with the other number 425.

 A teacher then so politely let me know that my bus was 8 minutes late and would be here briefly.
 One of the many times I've looked like a fool in front of many small children.